xinehc/args_oap/README.md

 cd args_oap
 python setup.py install # use python3 if needed
 ```
-**Please note that currently only the 0.9.24 version of diamond is supported, we hope to remove this constrain in future updates.**

 ## Example
 Two examples (100k paired-end reads, 100 bp each) can be found [here](https://dl.dropboxusercontent.com/s/054ufvfahchfk7f/example.tar.gz).
 The zipped file can be downloaded manually or using `wget`: